wheelercj/pzq/README.md

 * `space` pauses/unpauses the individual meetings timer.
 * `j` adds 5 seconds to the individual meetings timer.
 * `l` subtracts 5 seconds from the individual meetings timer.
-* `up` adds 30 secodns to the individual meetings timer.
+* `up` adds 30 seconds to the individual meetings timer.
-* `down` subtracts 30 secodns from the individual meetings timer.
+* `down` subtracts 30 seconds from the individual meetings timer.
 * `r` resets the individual meetings timer.
 * `d` allows you to change the individual meetings duration (in minutes).
 * `s` saves student info; for if you have autosave disabled.